Chloe Lukasiak Dishes On ‘Dance Moms’ And Abby Lee Miller In New Book: ‘It Was High Stress And Intense’

 “Cheryl is really, really amazing.
 She’s so encouraging and she’s always trying to bring out the best in us, but in the most positive way.
 She’s always pushing us.
 I’ve only known her for a few weeks but I’m honored to be able to say I’ve been trained by her by a short amount of time.”

-So far, it remains unclear whether or not Chloe will take part on Dance Moms Season 8.
+So far, it remains unclear whether or not Chloe will take part in Dance Moms Season 8.

 Meanwhile, Lukasiak is also currently busy with her other projects.
 Just recently, the dance prodigy announced her upcoming web series called Chloe Does It.
 In the said digital series, fans will be given a chance to be part of the show by giving suggestions on what Chloe will do.
 It’ll also feature some interesting highlights about the teenager’s activities including getting permits and auditioning for a movie.
-So far, the web series has no exact release date announced.
+So far, the web series has no exact release date yet.

-As for Chloe’s inspirational book Girl on Pointe: Chloe’s Guide to Taking on the World, it’ll be released in January 2018 and is already available for pre-order on Amazon.
+Chloe’s inspirational book Girl on Pointe: Chloe’s Guide to Taking on the World will be released in January 2018 and is already available for pre-order on Amazon.

-[Featured Image by Rich Fury/ AP Images]
+[Featured Image by Rich Fury/AP Images]